 'In the first minute following her death, Tequila Leila's consciousness began to ebb, slowly and steadily, like a tide receding from the shore.
 Her brain cells, having run out of blood, were now completely deprived of oxygen.
 But they did not shut down.
 Not right away . . . ' Our brains stay active for ten minutes after our heart stops beating.
 For Tequila Leila, each minute brings with it a new memory- growing up with her father and his two wives in a grand old house in a quiet Turkish town; watching the women gossip and wax their legs while the men went to mosque; sneaking cigarettes and Wes... continue

+The remarkable and shocking true account of the kidnap of Natascha Kampusch in 1998, who shares her deeply moving story.
 On 2 March 1998 ten-year-old Natascha Kampusch was snatched off the street by a stranger and bundled into a white van.
-Hours later she found herself in a dark cellar, wrapped in a blanket.
-When she emerged eight years later, her childhood had gone.
-In 3,096 Days Natascha tells her incredible story for the first time: her difficult childhood, what exactly happened on the day of her abduction, her imprisonment in a five-square-metre dungeon, and the mental and physical abuse she suffered from her abductor, Wolfgang Priklopil.
-3,096 Days is ultimately a story about the triumph of the human spirit... continue
+When she emerged from her prison eight years later, her childhood had gone.
+In 3,096 Days Natascha tells her incredible story for the first time: her difficult childhood, the day of her abduction, her imprisonment in a five-square-metre dungeon, and the mental and physical abuse she suffered from her abductor, Wolfgang Priklopil.
+A story about the triumph of... continue

 What does one do on turning 40?
 Ritah, the author, decided to publish 40 poems.
 Simple to follow, the book offers a round trip from childhood to the age of 40.
 Seychelles is the idyllic paradise for a holiday; Ritah offers a view of not just a holiday destination but her home with all the ups and downs of daily life.
 Ritah shares a sincere and organic tableau of her life up to her 40th birthday.
 Through the 40 poems, Ritah colours her childhood with her family, school, growing up, travelling, bright and shaded sides of the islands, soul searching and her wishes.